 - HP Sprout For Low Vision Accessibility Review

-Having low vision means I’m more prone to spilling things and knocking them over- it happens so often, my mom called to tell me she saw a child with glasses knock over a cup and thought of me.
-I decided to cover my dresser, desk, and closet doors in contact paper to help protect against water that will inevitably be knocked over, or other messes.
+Having low vision means I’m more prone to spilling things and knocking them over-.
+It happens so often; my mom called to tell me she saw a child with glasses knock over a cup and thought of me.
+I decided to cover my dresser, desk, and closet doors in contact paper to protect against water that will inevitably knock over or other messes.
 It cleans up very easily and doesn’t damage the furniture.
 I used about 7 rolls total to cover everything.

 There’s a full review of the Chromecast here, though I have used this device often.
 I stream videos, use it as a second monitor for my computer, screen-cast my phone, and more.
 It was a little difficult to set up, but my post explains how I did it.

-Starting my senior year of high school, I would use a rolling backpack for all of my school supplies.
-I am able to carry all of the materials I need for class without throwing out my back or shoulders.
+Starting my senior year of high school, I would use a rolling backpack for my school supplies.
+I can carry all of the materials I need for class without throwing out my back or shoulders.
 While there are some days I have to use a backpack (like when I have to bring my E-Bot Pro or musical instrument to class), it has saved me on many days.

 While my college has video cameras for students to borrow, I chose to bring my own video camera to school.
-I had purchased my camera about a year prior for a mentorship, and enjoyed doing videography in high school.
-I have used the camera surprisingly often, from doing class projects to practicing lectures to entering contests, along with helping many friends with film projects.
-In addition, I brought a tripod that fits in a bag stored underneath my bed, and a camera bag.
-My camera has been discontinued, but it is a JVC shock, drop, and freeze proof camera with a touchscreen.
+I had purchased my camera about a year prior for mentorship and enjoyed doing videography in high school.
+I have often used the camera, from doing class projects to practicing lectures to entering contests and helping many friends with film projects.
+Also, I brought a tripod that fits in a bag stored underneath my bed and a camera bag.
+My camera has been discontinued, but it is a JVC shock, drop, and freeze-proof camera with a touchscreen.

 Tons of stuff for my bed

 I probably brought way more items for my bed than the average student, mostly because I spend a lot of time in bed recovering from migraines.
 As a result, I probably have one of the coziest beds on campus.